Maxdgf/Spam-program/README.md

 # Spam-program
-Spam program using pyautogui library
+Spam program using pyautogui library.
+The application interacts with the computer's input tools.
+In order to start spam, you need to select a command and put the cursor in the chat input field or somewhere else.

 ![](screenImage.png)